MystenLabs/walrus/README.md

 A decentralized blob store using [Sui](https://github.com/MystenLabs/sui) for coordination and governance.

+## Hardware requirements

+- We assume that this code is executed on at least 32-bit hardware; concretely, we assume that a `u32` can be converted safely into a `usize`.
+- Servers are assumed to use a 64-bit architecture (or higher); concretely, `usize` has at least 64 bits.
+- When a client is executed on a 32-bit architecture, it may fail for blobs above a certain size.

 ## Contributing

 If you observe a bug or want to request a feature, please search for an existing